deepseek-ai/DeepSeek-VL/README.md

 ## 5. License

 This code repository is licensed under [the MIT License](https://github.com/deepseek-ai/DeepSeek-LLM/blob/HEAD/LICENSE-CODE).
-The use of DeepSeek VL Base/Chat models is subject to [the Model License](https://github.com/deepseek-ai/DeepSeek-LLM/blob/HEAD/LICENSE-MODEL).
-DeepSeek VL series (including Base and Chat) supports commercial use.
+The use of DeepSeek-VL Base/Chat models is subject to [DeepSeek Model License](https://github.com/deepseek-ai/DeepSeek-LLM/blob/HEAD/LICENSE-MODEL).
+DeepSeek-VL series (including Base and Chat) supports commercial use.

 ## 6. Citation